jundalisay/spblist/content/en/research/euler/mechanica/chapter-06d.md

 ---
 heading: Chapter 6d
-title: "The Effect Of Forces Acting On A Free Point"
+title: "THE CURVILINEAR MOTION OF A FREE POINT IN A RESISTIVE MEDIUM"
 date: 2025-03-20
 weight: 4
 description: "Motion is the translation of a body from the place it occupies to another place.
 True rest is a body remaining at the same place."